reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 // highlight-end
 ```

-If you hover over the `RootState` type in your editor, you should see `type RootState = { value: number; }`.
+If you hover over the `RootState` type in your editor, you should see `type RootState = { counter: CounterState; }`.
 Since this type is automatically derived from the store definition, all the future changes to the `reducer` setup will automatically be reflected in the `RootState` type as well.
 This way we only need to define it once, and it will always be accurate.

 ### Exporting Typed Hooks